 When using UPS, FedEx and other shipping companies, the address is: Student Name, Blair Academy, 2 Park Street, Blairstown, NJ 07825.

 If your child becomes sick, he or she should go to the on-campus J. Brooks Hoffman '36 Health Center.
 There are beds available if a child needs to stay over.
-Blair also uses the services of Dr. Jeffrey Merkle, a local physician who comes to Blair for appointments.
+Blair also uses the services of Dr. Jeffrey Merkle, M.D., a specialist in internal medicine and pediatrics who comes to Blair for appointments.
 Blair refers emergency cases to Newton Memorial Hospital in Newton, New Jersey, approximately 10 miles away.

 During community weekends, boarding students are required to remain on campus.
 Day students are welcome and encouraged to be on campus, but are not required to do so.
 There are generally extra activities planned on these weekends, which are designed to promote bonding among the student body or to encourage studying during exam periods.
 There are typically two community weekends in September and one in May.
 Special requests for exceptions should be sent to Carm Mazza, dean of students, at firstname.lastname@example.org.

-Class-day attire is most analogous to the “business casual” style in the work world: neat, clean and modest.
+Class-day attire is most analogous to the “business casual” style in the work world … neat, clean and modest.
 Students are expected to wear class-day attire from breakfast through the end of the class day each day of the week.
-Also, whenever they are representing the School in any official capacity–be it on or off-campus–students should wear class-day attire, unless formal attire has been specified.
-No hats, bandannas, hoods or visors are permitted.
-During inclement winter weather, winter knit hats may be worn outside.
+Also, whenever they are representing the School in any official capacity – be it on or off-campus – students should wear class-day attire, unless formal attire has been specified.
+No hats, bandanas, hoods, visors, etc. (during inclement winter weather, winter knit hats may be worn outside).
 Various particulars:

-- Neat and properly fitted solid color slacks (khakis or corduroys, all appropriately hemmed).
+- Neat and properly fitted solid color slacks (khakis or corduroys … all appropriately hemmed).
+Pants with elastic waist bands are not permitted.

-- Appropriate shirts and tops include collared shirts, tailored blouses, turtlenecks and sweaters.
-Tailored T-shirts are permitted if accompanied by a sweater or skirt.
+- Appropriate shirts and tops include collared shirts, tailored blouses, turtlenecks, and sweaters.
+Tailored t-shirts are permitted if accompanied by a sweater or scarf.
 Both shoulders must be covered during the school day.

 - Skirts, dresses (with shoulders covered) or dress slacks